Inferno214221/cmc-mod-manager/README.md

 Go [here](https://github.com/Inferno214221/CMCModManager/releases/latest) to install the latest release of CMC Mod Manager for your operating system.
 ### Windows
 After downloading the zip, extract it in the directory you wish to install it in and run the exe.
-#### NOTE:
-When installing the basegame, merging, installing mods or completing any other task that requires file system operations Windows will say that the program is not responding.
-This is Window's fault, not mine, the program is actually doing what it is supposed to, just wait for it to finish.
-The program makes two copies of the game, one without mods and one with mods, so it will sometimes take a while (I'm running it on an M.2 and I still had this issue so please just be patient).
 ### Linux
 After downloading the zip, extract it and copy the `./out/cmcmodmanager-linux-x64/` folder to where you would like to install it, e.g. `/opt` (Feel free to rename it as well).
 Due to CMC+ being built for Windows, the default permissions are very weird with some directories being read-only.
 To fix this it is very important that you run `sudo chmod 777 ./* -R` in your CMC game directory before installing it with your mod manager, otherwise, the program will be unable to remove some of the files it is using.
 #### NOTE: